HIGH TECH MARKETS, INDUSTRIAL ORGANIZATION AND GROWTH

 Assessment strategy.

 This unit will be assessed by means of two pieces of assessment: a written report and an oral exam.
 The former consists in a 3000-word essay that examines real-world cases related to the content of the unit.
 During the oral exam, each student will have the opportunity to discuss her/his own report and will be invited to answer open-ended questions.
 The report and the oral exam will be weighted equally.
 The essay will be assessed according to the following criteria: general presentation, grammar, vocabulary, text building, critical thinking, and the use of ICT resources.
 The oral exam will assess the relevance of the answers with respect to the question, its content, the ability to create proper links to additional topics, the ability to report examples, the use of proper technical language, and the overall communication skills.
+More specifically, each work will be graded according to the following scheme:

 Examples of frequently asked questions and / or exercises